-Archaeologists excavating, researching ‘ghost fleet’ in Nansemond River
+Archaeologists excavating, researching 'ghost fleet' in Nansemond River

 The boats sit on private property on the Nansemond River and will not be removed.

-Dr. John Broadwater is participating on behalf of the Virginia Department of Historic Places which is funding the project through its Threatened Sites program.
+Dr. John Broadwater is participating on behalf of the Virginia Department of Historic Places, which is funding the project through its Threatened Sites program.
 The archaeologists will be in town through October 15.